vikas9dev/devops/doc/15_01_Jenkins_Intro.md

 This ensures even if the workspace is wiped, your artifacts are preserved and accessible via Jenkins. 🔍

+Save the job and run it!
+If everything goes well, you should see the artifact in the Job home screen, from there you can download the artifact.
+In workspace, you'll find the artifact in the `target` directory.

 ### 💥 Simulating Errors and Fixes

-Let’s try changing the Maven version to **default system Maven**—which might not exist.
+Go to **Configure** and Let’s try changing the Maven version to **default system Maven**—which might not exist.
+Check (`mvn -version`) to confirm.

 When you run the job, it fails, and the console output will show a file-not-found or execution error.

 🔍 Use the **Console Output** to debug these issues.
 Jenkins error logs, though verbose, provide critical clues.